-Audit/Assurance

-State Audit Office

-The State Audit Office is the supreme audit institution of the country.
+Ministry of Interior The Vehicle registry belongs to the Ministry of Interior and handles vehicles data.
+Audit State Audit Office The State Audit Office is the supreme audit institution of the country.
 Its mandate covers all public bodies at both national and local levels.
 It provides oversight on the financial statements of the ministries, central state institutions and local governments.

-Data Protection

-Data State Inspectorate

-The Data State Inspectorate supervises personal data protection in Latvia.
+Data Protection Data State Inspectorate The Data State Inspectorate supervises personal data protection in Latvia.
 Furthermore, it controls the observation of information systems' security requirements concerning personal data processing and maintains a register of systems processing personal data, as foreseen by the 'Personal Data Protection Law'.

-Regional & Local eGovernment

-Policy/Strategy

-Ministry of Environmental Protection and Regional Development

-The Ministry of Environmental Protection and Regional Development is responsible for the development of information society policy and eGovernment at regional and local levels.

-Implementation

-Ministry of Environmental Protection and Regional Development

-The Ministry of Environmental Protection and Regional Development is the central implementation body dedicated to eGovernment across regional and local levels.

-Latvian Association of Local and Regional Governments (LALRG)

-Local and regional authorities hold responsibility for the implementation of their respective ICT projects.

-Support

-State Regional Development Agency (SRDA)

-The SRDA provides development and maintenance for the Joint Information System for Municipalities (JISM), which offers technological support to municipalities in accessing their services electronically by creating compatible joint data accounting and exchange systems.
+Subnational (federal, regional and local) Policy Ministry of Environmental Protection and Regional Development The Ministry of Environmental Protection and Regional Development is responsible for the development of information society policy and eGovernment at regional and local levels.
+Coordination No responsible organisations were reported to date.
+Implementation Ministry of Environmental Protection and Regional Development The Ministry of Environmental Protection and Regional Development is the central implementation body dedicated to eGovernment across regional and local levels.
+Latvian Association of Local and Regional Governments (LALRG) Local and regional authorities hold responsibility for the implementation of their respective ICT projects.
+Support State Regional Development Agency (SRDA) The SRDA provides development and maintenance for the Joint Information System for Municipalities (JISM), which offers technological support to municipalities in accessing their services electronically by creating compatible joint data accounting and exchange systems.

-Audit/Assurance
+Base registry coordination

+No responsible organisations were reported to date.

+Audit

 State Audit Office

 The State Audit Office contributes to the financial governance and the accountability of funds at local level, as well as to fair and transparent decision-making processes in the public sector.

 Data Protection

 Data State Inspectorate

 The Data State Inspectorate oversees personal data protection at local and regional levels.